Degree type(s): Master's

 - Learn to think critically, solve problems, and express yourself clearly.

-A select group of students may apply for early entrance into the Occupational Therapy Master of Science program if they have attained a high school GPA of 3.5 or an ACT score of 24.
+A select group of students may apply for early assurance into the Occupational Therapy Master of Science program if they have attained a high school GPA of 3.5 or an ACT score of 24.
 Students who fall into this category may apply for admission to the master’s program during their senior year of high school and arrange for an interview with a faculty member.
 If accepted into the early admissions occupational therapy program, students still must meet all criteria for regular admission and maintain a minimum 3.25 GPA in pre-requisite courses and a 3.0 GPA overall.
 If this level is not attained, they are still eligible to apply under the regular admissions process.
 The requirements to enroll in the occupational therapy program after being admitted as a high school senior are as follows:

 - Completion of the admissions application, including 3 letters of reference and completion of required volunteer hours